-May 21-24, 1987 - The Tigers played in the NCAA South Regional at Huntsville, AL. The Tigers defeated West Virginia, Seton Hall, and Auburn, but lost to Arkansas twice and were eliminated from the tournament.
+May 21-24, 1987 - The Tigers played in the NCAA South Regional at Huntsville, Ala.
+The Tigers defeated West Virginia, Seton Hall and Auburn, but lost to Arkansas twice and were eliminated from the tournament.

-1987 - Clemson was ranked #10 in both the final Baseball America and Collegiate Baseball polls.
+1987 - Clemson was ranked No. 10 in both the final Baseball America and Collegiate Baseball polls.
 The Tigers won 54 games, the first time Clemson reached 50 wins.

-May 26-30, 1988 - The Tigers participated in the NCAA Northeast Regional at New Britain, CT.
+May 26-30, 1988 - The Tigers participated in the NCAA Northeast Regional at New Britain, Conn.
 Clemson defeated Fordham 3-2 in game-one in 19 innings.
-It still stands today as the longest game played in Clemson history.
-The Tigers also defeated Saint John's, but lost to Rutgers and Kentucky, and were eliminated from the tournament.
+It still stands today as the longest game played in school history.
+The Tigers also defeated St. John's, but lost to Rutgers and Kentucky and were eliminated from the tournament.

 1988 - The Tigers won the ACC regular-season title with an 18-2 record.
-Clemson was ranked #15 in the final Baseball America poll and #21 in the final Collegiate Baseball poll.
+Clemson was ranked No. 15 in the final Baseball America ranking and No. 21 in the final Collegiate Baseball poll.
 Lefthander Mike Milchin was also a member of the United States Olympic team.

-May 25, 1989 - Brian Barnes won his 16th game in a 6-2 win over Stetson in the NCAA Atlantic Regional at Tallahassee, FL, setting the school record for wins.
+May 25, 1989 - Brian Barnes won his 16th game in a 6-2 win over Stetson in the NCAA Atlantic Regional at Tallahassee, Fla.
 He also set the Tiger record and led the nation with 208 strikeouts.

 May 27, 1989 - April 10, 1990 - Brian Kowitz had a 37-game hitting streak, second-longest in Clemson history.
 Kowitz, who later played with the Atlanta Braves, hit .430 with 43 RBIs during the streak.

-1989 - Clemson was ranked #14 in both the final Baseball America and Collegiate Baseball polls.
+1989 - Clemson was ranked No. 14 in both the final Baseball America and Collegiate Baseball polls.
 Brian Barnes ended his career with an ACC-record 44 wins.

-May 25-27, 1990 - Clemson played in the NCAA Central Regional at Austin, TX.
+May 25-27, 1990 - Clemson played in the NCAA Central Regional at Austin, Texas.
 Clemson beat Texas-Arlington, but lost to Creighton twice and was eliminated from the tournament.

-May 23-26, 1991 - Clemson swept though the NCAA Northeast Regional at Orono, ME and advanced to the College World Series.
-Clemson downed Princeton, Villanova, Mississippi State, and Maine.
+May 23-26, 1991 - Clemson swept though the NCAA Northeast Regional at Orono, Maine and advanced to the College World Series.
+Clemson downed Princeton, Villanova, Mississippi State and Maine.

 June 1-3, 1991 - In the College World Series, the Tigers lost to Creighton and Long Beach State.

 1991 - Clemson won the ACC regular-season title with an 18-3 record.
-Clemson was ranked #4 in the final Baseball America poll and #8 in the final Collegiate Baseball poll.
+Clemson was ranked No. 4 in the final Baseball America ranking and No. 8 in the final Collegiate Baseball poll.
 The Tigers ended the season with a school-record 60 wins.
-Eric Macrina hit a then school-record 24 home runs, and Clemson led the nation in runs per game (9.97), winning percentage (85.7), and wins (60).
+Eric Macrina hit 24 home runs and Clemson led the nation in runs per game (9.97), winning percentage (85.7) and wins (60).

-May 21-23, 1992 - The Tigers participated in the NCAA Mideast Regional at Starkville, MS. Clemson defeated Yale, but lost to UCLA and Oklahoma.
+May 21-23, 1992 - The Tigers participated in the NCAA Mideast Regional at Starkville, Miss.
+Clemson defeated Yale but lost to UCLA and Oklahoma.

 1992 - Clemson won the ACC regular-season title with a 19-5 record.
-Clemson was ranked #7 in the final Baseball America poll and #10 in the final Collegiate Baseball poll.
+Clemson was ranked No. 7 in the final Baseball America ranking and No. 10 in the final Collegiate Baseball poll.

 April 20, 1993 - Keith Williams hit for the cycle at Furman.
-He hit a home run in the first, doubled in the third, singled in the sixth, and tripled in the ninth.
+He homered in the first, doubled in the third, singled in the sixth and tripled in the ninth.
 Clemson won the game 17-2.

-May 28-31, 1993 - Clemson participated in the NCAA Mideast Regional at Knoxville, TN.
-The Tigers earned victories over Rutgers and Fresno State in their opening two games, but then lost to Fresno State and Kansas.
+May 28-31, 1993 - Clemson participated in the NCAA Mideast Regional at Knoxville, Tenn.
+The Tigers earned victories over Rutgers and Fresno State in their opening two games, but lost to Fresno State and Kansas.

-1993 - Clemson was ranked #17 in both the final Baseball America and Collegiate Baseball polls.
+1993 - Clemson was ranked No. 17 in both the final Baseball America and Collegiate Baseball polls.

 May 26-28, 1994 - Clemson participated in the NCAA East Regional at Clemson.
-Clemson downed The Citadel and Old Dominion, but lost to Notre Dame and Auburn.
+The Tigers downed The Citadel and Old Dominion, but lost to Notre Dame and Auburn.

 1994 - Clemson won the ACC regular-season title with a 20-4 record in Jack Leggett's first season as the Tiger head coach.
-Leggett received ACC Coach-of-the-Year honors as well.
+Leggett received ACC Coach-of-the-Year honors.
 Shane Monahan set the ACC record and led the nation with 137 hits.
-He also led the nation in runs (97), and the Tigers led the nation with 57 wins.
-Clemson was ranked #4 in the final Baseball America poll and #9 in the final Collegiate Baseball poll.
+He also led the nation in runs (97) and the Tigers led the nation with 57 wins.
+Clemson was ranked No. 4 in the final Baseball America ranking and No. 9 in the final Collegiate Baseball poll.

-February 18, 1995 - Gary Burnham hit for the cycle at Texas-Arlington.
-He doubled in the first, tripled in the third, walked in the fifth, homered in the seventh, and singled in the ninth.
+Feb.
+18, 1995 - Gary Burnham hit for the cycle at Texas-Arlington.
+He doubled in the first, tripled in the third, walked in the fifth, homered in the seventh and singled in the ninth.
 Clemson won the game 18-0.

 1995 - Clemson won the ACC regular-season title with a 20-4 record.
 Jack Leggett received ACC Coach-of-the-Year honors.
 Paul Galloway became Clemson's first Academic All-American.
-Clemson was ranked #8 in both the final Baseball America and Collegiate Baseball polls.
+Clemson was ranked No. 8 in both the final Baseball America and Collegiate Baseball polls.

 March 8, 1996 - Jack Leggett won his 500th career game as a head coach with a 8-4 win over Virginia Tech at home.